Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 • USB 1.1: An ancient standard that’s obsolete.
 Cap speed: 12 Mbps.

-To recap, so far, we've had USB 1.1 (obsolete), then USB 2.0 (fading away), then USB 3.2 (mainstream), then USB4 (latest).
-USB 3.2 Gen 1 (5Gbps) is almost always called USB 3.0.
-Forget about USB 3.1, and you'll be less confused.
+To recap, so far, we’ve had USB 1.1 (obsolete), USB 2.0 (fading away), USB 3.2 (mainstream), and USB4 (latest).

-Note that the cap speeds mentioned above are theoreticalโ€”real-world sustained USB speeds are generally about two-thirds at best.
-USB has crazy overheads, and the real-world sustained rates depend on the application.
-That's partly because the USB cable has relatively loose requirements.
+Note that the cap speeds mentioned above are theoretical—real-world sustained USB speeds are generally about two-thirds at best.
+Due to forgiving implementation requirements, USB has crazy overheads.

 That said, here is the state of Thunderbolt: